BloomTech-Labs/labs9-property-management/README.md

 "Uppy is a sleek and modular file uploader.
 It fetches files from local disk, Google Drive, Instagram, remote urls, cameras etc, and then uploads them to the final destination.
 It’s fast, easy to use and lets you worry about more important problems than building a file uploader."(https://uppy.io/docs/)

 ### Transloadit
-The API we decided to use for processing uploaded images, Transloadit (https://transloadit.com/docs/) will give each image a url and store them in our Google Cloud.
+The API we decided to use for processing uploaded images, Transloadit (https://transloadit.com/docs/) will give each image a url and store them in our Google Cloud Storage bucket.

 ### Google Cloud Storage
-Photos uploaded by users are being stored in our Google Cloud bucket.(https://cloud.google.com/storage/docs/)
+Photos uploaded by users are being stored in our Google Cloud Storage bucket.(https://cloud.google.com/storage/docs/)